CZ75 SP-01 Tactical Gun Review

-During the 1980’s, police agencies across this country began questioning the use of revolvers as the standard issue weapon.
-While there were undoubtedly numerous supporters of the “trusty-six,” agency captains and directors soon realized that times were changing.
-Gang-bangers, drug-runners, bank-robbers, and other ill-spirited people often had access to sub-machine and other semi-automatic weapons.
-Police departments were obviously loosing the upper-hand, and they were losing it fast . . .
+During the 1980’s, police agencies across this country began questioning the use of revolvers as the standard issue duty gun.
+While there were undoubtedly numerous supporters of the “trusty-six,” agency captains and directors soon realized that times were a-changing.
+Gang-bangers, drug-runners, bank robbers, and other ill-tempered individuals often had access to sub-machine and other semi-automatic weapons.
+Police departments were obviously losing the upper-hand, and they were losing it fast.

 There were as many arguments for switching to semi-autos as there were reasons to stay with revolvers.
 Some agencies claimed that shootings typically lasted less than seven seconds and officers only had an opportunity to shoot 3 or 4 rounds.
 Other agencies claimed that semi-autos weren’t reliable enough.
 Point taken, but some agencies even went as far as calling the 9mm round “too powerful” with “too high a velocity”—fearing that it would pass through an assailant and strike a civilian.